Penguin0007/PESCAL/README.md

 ```
 for i in 0.0003 0.5 1; do sbatch read_sim.sh $i noc; done
 ```
-The submitted job will generate all the plots in Figure 5 for M2DP and standard MDP, called `pescal_sim_XXX.pdf` and `pescal_sim_noc_XXX.pdf`, where `XXX` is ratio, which takes different values of 0.0003, 0.5, and 1 (see paramater description above).
+The submitted job will generate all the plots in Figure 5 for M2DP and standard MDP, called `pescal_sim_XXX.pdf` and `pescal_sim_noc_XXX.pdf`, where `XXX` is `keeping_ratio`, which takes different values of 0.0003, 0.5, and 1 (see paramater description above).

 ## Figure 6
-The `Training` and `Visualize results` sessions in Figure 6 follow the same flavor as in Figure 5.
+The `Training` and `Visualize results` sessions in Figure 6 follow the same path as above for Figure 5.
 ### Training
 Python files `real_noc.py` and `real.py` in `real` folder contains code to run and generate training results for confounded mediated Markov Decision Process (M2DP, line 1 in Figure 6), and non-confounded mediated Markov Decision Process (Standard MDP, line 2 in Figure 6).
 They both have the following parameters to specify: